Ivison Macadam: King's College London

-After taking his degree he remained an unfailing supporter of all College activities during the difficult years of the thirties, and in 1939 was elected a Fellow.
-Knighted in 1955 Sir Ivison was appointed a member of the Council in 1957 and three years later he became a member of the Delegacy.
+After taking his degree he remained an unfailing supporter of all college activities during the difficult years of the thirties, and in 1939 was elected a Fellow.
+Knighted in 1955 Sir Ivison was appointed a member of the council in 1957 and three years later he became a member of the Delegacy.
 Since then he has served as its Vice-Chairman, as a member of its Finance Committee, and on many special sub-committees both of the Delegacy and Council.

 A close association of fifty-five years with one’s own College is a rare achievement.
 When that half century has been notable for constant devotion to its interests, based on both understanding and affection, the achievement is doubly rare.

 In return Sir Ivison has evoked the affection he has given.
 At all meetings of both governing bodies and as chairman of sub-committees his advice has been sought and valued.
 His firm kindly manner, his robust presence and his Scottish clarity combined to make him one of the most permanent and respected figures in College life.

-His resignation from the Delegacy is received both with a sense of severe loss and a sense of deep gratitude.
+His resignation from the Delegacy is received both with a sense of severe loss and a sense of deep gratitude.King’s College London Archives Macadam collection.